Major Lemuel G. Brinkley, Jr. (US Army Retired)

 In lieu of flowers, Brink requested donations be made to the Dumb Friends League, 2080 S. Quebec St., Denver, CO 80231, phone 303-751-5772, www.ddfl.org.

-To send flowers to Major Lemuel G. Brinkley, Jr.'s family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Major Lemuel G. Brinkley, Jr., please visit our floral store.